DiermeierWolfgang/HomeAssistant_B2500SolarBattery_ZeroPowerControl/README.md

 > The usage of this entity will explained later on when [automated resets and cell balancing](#enable-and-disable-the-b2500-power-output) are implemented.

 #### Step 3: Observe the control strategy
-The control via home assistant keeps the measured power on the smart meter at the intended setpoint by compensating the electrical consumption with the output of the B2500 solar battery:
+The control via home assistant keeps the measured power on the electricity meter at the intended setpoint by compensating the electrical consumption with the output of the B2500 solar battery:

 ![image](https://github.com/user-attachments/assets/2fee9322-3b1c-4e25-a099-1d7baaf1c910)